223.632.01 Methods for Planning and Implementing Evaluations of Large-Scale Health Programs in Low and Middle Income Countries

 1. Participation in class and lab (10% of the final grade).

-2. Three assignments applying skills learned during the course (each worth 20% of the final grade).
+2. Two assignments applying skills learned during the course (each worth 20% of the final grade).
+These are INDIVIDUAL assignments.

-3. A small final group project to apply the skills and competencies from the course (30% of the final grade)
+3. A small final group project to apply the skills and competencies from the course (50% of the final grade).